 The project was headed by three engineers of the Steyr-Daimler-Puch group (today Steyr-Mannlicher): Horst Wesp, Karl Wagner and Karl Möser.

-The gun was developed in close cohoperation with the austrian army: the result was one of the most innovative weapons of those times.
-Even if none of its characteristics were entirely new (many of its peculiarities had already been seen singularly on several weapons), the austrian rifle was the first to gather them all in a single weapon of unquestionable effectiveness and great commercial succes.
+The gun was developed in close cooperation with the Austrian army: the result was one of the most innovative weapons of those times.
+Even if none of its characteristics were entirely new (many of its peculiarities had already been seen singularly on several weapons), the Austrian rifle was the first to gather them all in a single weapon of unquestionable effectiveness and great commercial succes.

 Its most defining property was the bullpup solution: that is, the mechanism and bolt were housed in the stock, behind the grip.
-This strategem allowed for a very compact weapon: with a 20” barrel the AUG was 1,4” shorter than an M4 (with a short 14” barrel) is with the stock extended into firing position.
+This trick allowed for a very compact weapon: with a 20” barrel the AUG was 1.4” shorter than an M4 (with a short 14” barrel) with the stock extended into firing position.

 The rifle was built with considerable use of polymers (polyamide 66 with fiberglass) which made the weapon very sturdy, resistant to harsh environmental conditions and very light.

 The grip was perhaps the most characteristic component of the design, giving the rifle a futuristic look which was however the result of specific practical needs: instead of a trigger guard, it sports a full length handguard that protects the trigger allowing at the same time the use of winter mitts (a solution since then adopted by several bullpup rifles).

 The barrel could be replaced on the field in a matter of seconds with another of different length or section without the need for tools.